davisvi/TigerTech-Global/README.md

-This is a test of varible storage on the github site
+This is a Library hosted by github, this holds large librarys of code that can be modified to effect hosted sites without modifying their code.